I’ve tried to keep this free of spoilers, but if you want to see Rogue One without any foreknowledge you may want to save this for later reading.

 Taken as part of the broad sweep of the Star Wars saga, Rogue One accomplishes several things.
 First, it shows that not all Star Wars movies need to be centered on the twin pillars of The Force incarnate and the Skywalker family.
 Second, it proves that there is room for Star Wars films that explore the morally-ambiguous aspects of war.
 Some fans want their Star Wars with clear, sharp moral boundaries, but this new avenue opens up far more storytelling possibilities.
 Third, it puts the final stake into the notion that it must be the white man who wins the day in Star Wars movies.
 The cast is diverse in an unforced way, and it the Star Wars galaxy now feels much richer and more real than ever before.

 Finally, Rogue One is more than a movie.
-It’s another story in the ongoing mythology of Star Wars, which is arguably the most powerful mythology created in living memory.
+It’s another story in the ongoing saga of Star Wars, which is arguably the most powerful mythology created in living memory.
 It is a globe-spanning, multi-decade phenomenon that shows no signs of slowing down.
 Rogue One greatly expands the dimensions of that mythology, incorporating more of us in its embrace and giving us new ways of looking at the epic struggle between good and evil.